 Largest HIPAA Security Breach Settlement Ever – $4.8 Million

-New York and Presbyterian Hospital and Columbia University self-reported the unintentional disclosure of 6,800 patients electronic Protected Health Information (PHI) in September 2010.
+New York-Presbyterian Hospital and Columbia University self-reported the unintentional disclosure of 6,800 patients electronic Protected Health Information (PHI) in September 2010.
 The providers became aware of the situation when an individual reported that they found PHI of a deceased loved one on the internet; the information was accessible via Google search.

-As with most catastrophic blunders, this one was arrived at by a series of several smaller, preventable mistakes.
+As with most catastrophic blunders, this one came by a series of several smaller, preventable mistakes.
 Below are the preventable HIPAA compliance security errors/oversights listed by HHS that led to the breach: